simonchiche/Interpolation/README.md

 # Interpolation
-Interpolatin codes for the RadioMorphing
+Interpolation codes for the RadioMorphing